Difference Between OpenStack and OpenShift

 The table below summarizes the comparisons between OpenStack vs OpenShift:

 |It is used as an Iaas (Infrastructure based Service).||It is used as Paas (Platform as a service).|

 |The use of containers is optional though it is using popular hypervisors like VMWare, Xen, and KVM.
 It is mostly used as a VPS based cloud service.||The use of containers is extensive, and it uses Docker extensively.|

 |It is used as a single cluster platform though it is providing services like Glusterfs and Ceph.||It is used as a distributed cluster-based platform that primarily works on the concept of master-slave controller technology.|

-OpenStack and OpenShift Technologies based on the Linux platform, are being popularly used by the end customers across the globe.
+OpenStack and OpenShift Technologies, based on the Linux platform, are being popularly used by end customers across the globe.
 They are both great initiatives that are a brainchild of RedHat and are open-source.
 They are providing stiff competition to the existing cloud-based platforms like Google, Amazon, Microsoft, etc.

 This is a guide to the top differences between OpenStack vs OpenShift.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –